-- Leave off the fragrance!
-Be aware of fragranced body lotions and deodorants as well.
+- Dressing above what the job requires can be leave a lasting impression but keep in mind the company culture and environment. - Be aware of fragrances like body lotions, cologne and deodorants.
 Interview rooms are often quite small, and many individuals are allergic to fragrances. - A less than perfect appearance translates to how you would perform the job.
-Shoes - shined, hands well groomed, no obviously worn clothing or accessories attention to detail! - Dress above what the job requires. - No obvious piercings other than one earring in each ear for women; cover tattoos.
+Shoes - shined, hands well groomed, no obviously worn clothing or accessories - attention to detail! - Be mindful of jewelry.
+Avoid items that swing, or make noise when you move.
+No obvious piercings other in the ear and cover tattoos.